Azure-Samples/ms-identity-java-spring-tutorial/2-Authorization-I/call-graph/README.md

 - Note the signed-in or signed-out status displayed at the center of the screen.
 - Click the context-sensitive button at the top right (it will read `Sign In` on first run)
-  - Alternatively, click the link to `token details`.
+  - Alternatively, click the link to `token details` or `call graph`.
 Since this is a protected page that requires authentication, you'll be automatically redirected to the sign-in page.
 - Follow the instructions on the next page to sign in with an account in the Azure AD tenant.
 - On the consent screen, note the scopes that are being requested.
-- Upon successful completion of the sign-in flow, you should be redirected to the home page (`sign in status`) or the `token details` page, depending on which button you opted to choose for signing in.
+- Upon successful completion of the sign-in flow, you should be redirected to the home page (`sign in status`), `token details` page, or `call graph` page, depending on which button you opted to use for signing in.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
 - If you are on the home page, you'll see an option to click **ID Token Details**: click it to see some of the ID token's decoded claims.
 - You can also use the button on the top right to sign out.
-- After signing out, you should be able to see your status is signed out.
+- Click the **Call Graph** button to make a call to Microsoft Graph's [/me endpoint](https://docs.microsoft.com/graph/api/user-get?view=graph-rest-1.0&tabs=java#example-2-signed-in-user-request) endpoint and see a selection of user details obtained.
+- You can also use the button on the top right to sign out.
+The status page will reflect this.

 > :information_source: Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.